-Any grievance is a complaint of an alleged affair or discriminatory practice or decision by faculty, administration, or administrative staff.
-The central focus of a grievance is not a policy, but rather the actions of the one against whom the gievance is filed.
-A grievance must be supported by evidence that the unfavorable decision in in violation of the institutional policy or practice, or that the person has been treated in a different way than other persons in similar circumstances have been treated.

-A student wishing to file a grievance may do so by the following procedure:
+A grievance is a complaint of an alleged unfair or discriminatory practice or decision by faculty, administration, or administrative staff.
+The central focus of a grievance is not a policy, but rather the actions of the one against whom the grievance is filed.
+A grievance must be supported by evidence that the unfavorable decision is in violation of institutional policy or practice, or that the person has been treated in a different way than other persons in similar circumstances have been treated.
+Any student wishing to file a grievance may do so by the following procedure: